 Finally, the plugin also enables you to track your live chat statistics using Google Analytics:

 For this feature to work, your WordPress site should already be configured to work with Google Analytics.
-If you’re unsure how to do this, there are several methods to get you there.
+If you’re unsure how to do this, there are several analytics plugins that can help.
 Pick the one you’re most comfortable with, then enable the corresponding option in the General Settings tab for WP Live Chat Support.

 Step #2: Optimize Your Message Settings